Addteq/amazon-echo-training-workshop/README.md

 6. In the "Configuration" screen, select the Endpoint type **AWS Lambda ARN**, with region "North America", and provide the ARN string copied from the Lambda console.

 After this, your Alexa skill will be ready for testing.
 There is no need to continue with the Publishing setup, because now your registered Amazon Echo devices are able to connect to your Alexa skill.

+The screen "Testing" in Alexa Skill Kit has an Alexa Simulator that helps testing your app without using an Echo device.
+You can use it to listen how Alexa would say a response.
+Or enter an utterance defined in your Alexa skill to check that your Lambda function will run correctly when contacted by an Amazon Echo.